Sheepscombe

-Sheepscombe is a small village in the English county of Gloucestershire.
+Sheepscombe is a small village in the civil parish of Painswick, in the Stroud district, in the county of Gloucestershire, England.
 Sheepscombe is located some 6.5 mi south-east of the city of Gloucester, 6 mi north-east of the town of Stroud, and 1.5 mi east of the village of Painswick.
 It lies in a narrow valley, hidden behind the Cotswold scarp, and just off the A46 and B4070 roads.

 Origin and name

 The first record of the village dates from around 1260, with the original name of Sebbescumbe – the name possibly comes from the names of early local settlers named Ebba or Sebba.
 'Combe' means valley.
 Variations of the name over the centuries have included Sebbescumbe, Sciapp'scombe, Sheppescombe, Sheppiscombe, Shepescombe, Shepyscombe, Shipscombe and Shepscombe.

 History

 Since the early 17th century, Sheepscombe was involved in cloth making like many of the Cotswold towns in the area and its near neighbour Painswick.
 It enjoyed its industrial heyday during the late 18th and early 19th centuries, and the last mill closed in 1839.
 Following this, Sheepscombe suffered from increasing poverty and a falling population.